Dodd-Frank in the DRC: Regulation, Aid, and the “Resource Curse”

 Though there are many factors that contribute both to the incidence of conflict and the allocation of aid, overall these two maps suggest a narrative of increasing violence and diminishing productivity in the DRC's natural resource sector, hinting at a possible correlation between the two.
 While these data visualizations certainly do not prove that Dodd-Frank 1502 instigated these adverse effects, they do serve as a reminder that transparency initiatives often have significant "gestation periods" and yield results over longer time horizons.
 In the meantime, the “resource curse” continues to affect DRC, posing a significant challenge for the development of the region as a whole.

 As a member of USAID’s Higher Education Solutions Network (HESN), the AidData Center for Development Policy (ACDP) at the College of William and Mary is engaging students to use geospatial analysis and targeted research to best approach answering key questions in international development.
 Putting the students’ skills to the test, ACDP began its inaugural #MapOff Competition.
 Each student developed their own research question pertaining to a specific challenge in international development, and then leveraged AidData’s geocoded datasets to create a map that illustrated their research findings.
-The following blog post is from one of AidData’s finalists, William and Mary Senior Lauren E. Harrison.
+This blog post is from one of AidData’s finalists, William and Mary Senior Lauren E. Harrison.

 This blog post was written by Lauren E. Harrison, an AidData Research Assistant at the College of William and Mary.